-Components of remuneration Amounts Description A. Fixed remuneration € 173,342 The Supervisory Board meeting of 10 February 2021 decided to award annual fixed remuneration of $\[mathub{\epsilon}\]$ 10 February 2021 decided to award annual fixed remuneration of $\[mathub{\epsilon}\]$ 10 February 2021 decided to award annual fixed remuneration of B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argan shares subject to performance conditions € 605,854 The valuation of 5,468 shares awarded in respect of fiscal years 2019, 2020 and 2021 is carried out according to the method used for the consolidated financial statements (in accordance with IFRS 2), representing a valuation of €110.80 per share allocated.
-The free share allocation plan stipulates a one-year vesting period and a one-year retention period.
-H. Attendance fees NA No attendance fees.
-I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary pension plan NA No supplementary pension plan M. Group schemes €58,007 Remuneration related to the application of the collective profit-sharing agreement ($\[mathebox{\ensuremath{\ensu$
+Components of remuneration Amounts nounts Description A. Fixed remunera tion €208,000 The Supervisory Board meeting of 9 February 2022 decided to award annual fixed remuneration of $\[ \in \] 192,000$ and a $13^{th}$ month.
+B. Annual remuneration variable NA No annual variable remuneration C. Deferred remuneration variable NA No deferred variable remuneration D. Multi-year remuneration variabl NA No multi-year variable remuneration E. Exceptional rem uneration €150,000 Exceptional individual bonus linked to the Amazon transaction in Metz.
+F. Argan purchase options NA No purchase options G. Free allocation shares subject performance c to €112,500 Interim 25% payment under the Three-Year Plan paid in respect of 2022 H. Attendance fees 3 NA No attendance fees.
+I. Value of benefits kind s of any NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete p ayment NA No non-compete payment

-• Components of the remuneration paid or allocated for the financial year ended 31 December 2021 to Jean-Claude Le Lan Junior as Chairman of the Executive Board (8th and 12th resolutions)
+Components o remuneration f Amounts Description L. Supplementary pension plan NA No supplementary pension plan M. Group schemes €49,490 Remuneration related to the application of the group profit-sharing agreement ( $\[ \in \]$ 32,000) and the allocation of the group bonus linked to the signature of new leases ( $\[ \in \]$ 17,490)

-Components of remuneration Amounts Description A. Fixed remuneration €106,600 The annual fixed remuneration of €98,000 and a 13th month were approved at the Supervisory Board meetings of 19 January and 10 February 2021.
-B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argan shares subject to performance conditions € 605,854 The valuation of 5,468 shares awarded in respect of fiscal years 2019, 2020 and 2021 is carried out according to the method used for the consolidated financial statements (in accordance with IFRS 2), representing a valuation of €110.80 per share allocated.
-The free share allocation scheme stipulates a one-year vesting period and a one-year retention period.
-H. Attendance fees NA No attendance fees.
+Components of the remuneration paid or allocated for the financial year ended 31 December 2022 to Jean-Claude Le Lan Junior as Chairman of the Executive Board (8th and 12th resolutions) - Member of the Executive Board until his appointment to the Supervisory Board (GM of 24 March 2022)

-Components of remuneration Amounts Description I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary pension plan NA No supplementary pension plan M. Group schemes €47,677 Remuneration related to the application of the collective profit-sharing agreement (ε 16,400), the allocation of the collective bonus linked to the signing of the new leases (ε 11,277) and the collective bonus linked to the success of the bond issue and the delivery of the Amazon warehouse in Metz (ε 20,000)
+Components of remuneration Amounts Description A. Fixed remuneration €22,484 The annual fixed remuneration of €98,000 and a 13th month approved at the Supervisory Board meetings of 19 January and 10 February 2021 - Amount indicated calculated for the period from 1 January to 23 March 2022 B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argan shares subject to performance conditions NA Not applicable for the period from 1 January to 23 March 2022 H. Attendance fees NA No attendance fees.
+I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary pension NI A No second consistency and the plan NA No supplementary pension plan M. Group schemes NA Not applicable for the period from 1 January to 23 March 2022 M. Group schemes NA Not applicable for the period from 1 January to 23 March 2022

-Components of the remuneration paid or allocated for the financial year ended 31 December 2021 to Jean-Claude Le Lan as Chairman of the Supervisory Board (8th and 13th resolutions)
+Components of the remuneration paid or allocated for the financial year ended 31 December 2022 to Jean-Claude Le Lan as Chairman of the Supervisory Board (8th and 13th resolutions)